Looking for a job and enjoy being behind the wheel? Opportunities for working as a driver in Norway include taxi, courier, bus and trucks.

-Professional driving jobs are available across Norway, but you will need more than a driving license to get started.
+Professional driving jobs including buses, trucks, couriers and taxis are available across Norway.
+But, in most cases you will need more than a standard driving license to get started.

 Taxi driving jobs